 Diamond Colour Guide

 A diamond colour with the highest grade is the one with the least amount of colour.
-The highest grade is D, which indicates that it is colourless, and therefore extremely rare and valuable.
-An E grade indicates minute traces of colour that can only be detected by an expert.
+Diamonds grade as D indicates that it is colourless, and therefore extremely rare and valuable.
+Diamonds graded as E in colour, show minute traces of colour detected by an expert.
 An F grade indicates slight traces of colour.
 A stone graded G-H range is near-colourless, with traces of yellow generally visible only when compared with whiter diamonds.
 I to J are also near-colourless, only slightly detectable to the unaided eye.
 K-M, begin to display noticeable colour.